A Bayesian Framework for Active Tactile Object Recognition, Pose Estimation and Shape Transfer Learning: Experiment Setup

-To show that the framework can address both known and novel objects, we selected ten 3D models from the Princeton Shape Benchmark \cite{shilanePrincetonShapeBenchmark2004} and the Stanford 3D Scanning Repository \cite{Stanford3DScanning} as known objects, and ten comparable, but distinct, other objects from the same databases as novel objects.
-They are all scaled to fit in a 6 $\times$ 6 $\times$ 6 bounding box.
-This should make it less likely for the framework to identify the correct object class merely by the length of the object.
-For this reason, the distance unit in this study does not correspond to real world measurements.
-An overview of the objects used in the experiments are shown in Fig.~\ref{fig:known} and \ref{fig:novel}.
-Both known and novel objects are used as test objects in the experiment.
+Ten objects from the Princeton Shape Benchmark \cite{shilanePrincetonShapeBenchmark2004} and Stanford 3D Scanning Repository \cite{Stanford3DScanning} are selected as known objects, while ten comparable but distinct models from the same datasets are selected as novel objects (Figs.~\ref{fig:known}–\ref{fig:novel}).
+All models are scaled to approximately the same length and fit within a $6\times6\times6$ bounding box to avoid trivial discrimination based on the size of the object.

-For each trial in the experiment, a test object is initialized with a random pose and assumed to stay in that fixed position during the experiment.
-At the beginning of each trial, the first contact point is sampled randomly on the test object's surface.
-Once the first contact is established, the framework will start to explore the object surface actively with the proposed exploration procedure, while updating its belief of the object class and object pose, and constantly reconstructing the shape until the termination criterion is satisfied.
-To explore the performance of the framework, ten trials are carried out per test objects.
-As performance indices we record object class prediction error, pose estimation error, reconstruction error, and termination time step.

-Furthermore, to demonstrate the effectiveness of the proposed exploration procedure with the GPIS-DHD, this method is compared to the RRT-based exploration procedure.

-In all experiments, the same hyper-parameter values are used as listed in Table \ref{tab1}.
-The values of $\sigma_d$ and $\sigma_n$ are tuned to the known object sets.
-While sensory noise $\sigma$ is set based on the zero level set error tolerance of the simulator, the initial value of $a$ denoted as $a_0$ is set to 1 for convenience as it will be optimized online.